Early Childhood Education

 - SLO #1: Access and apply current research knowledge related to how infants develop.

-- Identify conditions which cause birth defects and other developmental disabilities.
+- Identify conditions that cause birth defects and other developmental disabilities.

 - Compare and contrast the unique strengths and needs of infants/toddlers with both atypical and typical development in all of the developmental domains: physical, cognitive, social-emotional, and communication skills.

-- SLO #2: Evaluate the various techniques and instruments used to assess the physical, cognitive, social-emotional, and communication abilities of infant/toddlers with atypical development.
+- SLO #2: Evaluate the various techniques and instruments used to assess the physical, cognitive, social-emotional, and communication abilities of infants/toddlers with atypical development.

 - Assess and practice the multi-disciplinary team process utilized in the development of an IFSP (Individualized Family Service Plan), (birth - 3 years).

-- SLO #3: Articulate the legislation and due process rights that applies to children from birth to three years old with special needs and to their families.
+- SLO #3: Articulate the legislation and due process rights that apply to children from birth to three years old with special needs and to their families.

-- Differentiate and recommend effective public and private program options and community resources available to support infant/toddlers with special needs and their families.
+- Differentiate and recommend effective public and private program options and community resources available to support infants/toddlers with special needs and their families.

 - Formulate an understanding, respect and sensitivity of the diversity in human characteristics that a child with special needs brings to different families.